 Big data analytics in banking refers to collecting, processing, and analyzing vast amounts of data to gain valuable insights that drive decision-making and strategy in financial institutions.
 This encompasses everything from customer transaction histories and behavioral patterns to market trends and regulatory compliance data.

 The digital revolution has ushered in an age where data is not just an asset but the lifeblood of financial institutions.
 Consider this: the global population will create around 181 zettabytes of data by the end of next year.
-The banking sector generates a substantial amount of data due to the explosive growth of digital banking services, especially behavioral data offered on online web banking platforms and mobile banking apps.

 To leverage this massive influx of data effectively, banks are increasingly investing in sophisticated analytics platforms and artificial intelligence solutions that can transform raw data into actionable intelligence.
 These advanced technologies enable banks to harness the power of streaming data to drive innovation and deliver value to their customers.